 PMP entries are described by an 8-bit configuration register and one MXLEN-bit address register.
 Some PMP settings additionally use the address register associated with the preceding PMP entry.
 Up to 64 PMP entries are supported.
-Implementations may implement zero, 16, or 64 PMP CSRs.
+Implementations may implement zero, 16, or 64 PMP CSRs; the lowest-numbered PMP CSRs must be implemented first.
 All PMP CSR fields are WARL and may be hardwired to zero.
 PMP CSRs are only accessible to M-mode.